Virugambakkam: Localities

 Virugambakkam extends for about 2 kilometres from Avichi Higher Sec.
 School in Arcot Road to Valasarawakkam.
 Virugambakkam extends alongside Arcot Road adjacent to Saligrammam in the east, Valasaravakkam in the west, Koyambedu in the north and KK Nagar in the south.
 State Bank Colony and Baskar Colony are some of the important residential areas in the neighbourhood.
 Kaaliamman Koil Street which connects Virugambakkam and Koyambedu, Arcot Road are the main arterial roads.

 Important landmarks

 Virugambakkam is known for its movie studios and schools.
 It is also the home to a large number of film actors, music composers and other artists.
 The Virugambakkam market which lies to the west is a source for fresh vegetables.
 Some important temples are Vembuliamman Koil, Kaliamman Koil and Raghavendra temple, Sankarashramam-Sri Raja Rajeswari Temple, Hari Hara Temple, Siva Vishnu Temple.
 There is also a mosque and numerous churches.
 Virugambakkam also has a number of hospitals which along with the schools and departmental stores cater to the needs of the residential colonies.
-Virugambakkam RTO Office located at Chinmayanagar on Kaliamman Koil Street.
-There are also more number of Nationalised & Private Banks.
+Virugambakkam RTO Office is located at Chinmayanagar on Kaliamman Koil Street.
+There are also more nationalised and private banks.